-Commonly referred to as lpr mutants.
+This strain is commonly known as MRL-lpr or lpr mutant.
 Mice are homozygous for the lymphoproliferation spontaneous mutation (Faslpr), and show systemic autoimmunity, massive lymphadenopathy associated with proliferation of aberrant T cells, arthritis, and immune complex glomerulonephrosis.
-Mice are useful as a model for systemic lupus erythematosus and Sjorgren syndrome.Read More +
+Mice are useful as a model to determine the etiology of systemic lupus erythematosus (SLE) and Sjorgren (Sicca) syndrome and to evaluate therapies.Read More +

 July 2007: This strain has been recovered from cryopreservation and the original phenotype was observed: The sixteen-week old mice have lymph nodes that were 4.5 (females) to 10.1 times (male) larger than age and sex matched individuals from the former colony.
 Splenomegaly is 3 to 6 times greater and their life spans were also greatly reduced.
 The former version of this line, which displayed a loss of lymphoproliferative phenotype, has been renamed MRL/MpJ-Faslpr/2J and is available as Stock No. 006825.